Gardening on the Homestead

 garden July 2008

-Spring 2009 we cut several trees to let in more light, enlarged the fenced area and built three new raised beds.
-The goal will be to eventually have all the beds “raised” with rock walls or board frames.
+Since then we have cut trees to let in more light, enlarged the fenced area and built raised beds.
+It's an ongoing project.

-We are challenged by winds, normally cool weather and limited light.
-We have learned to create windscreens with Lexan, keep row covers on most of the time for warmth, and pray for sun in the morning hours when there will be direct sunlight.
+Our challenges include winds, normally cool weather and limited light.
+We have learned to create windscreens with Lexan, keep row covers when needed for warmth, and hope for direct sunlight in the morning hours.
 Thank goodness for our very long days during the growing season!

-The successes have been in raising cool weather crops for the most part, and taking advantage of the seaweed that washes up on the beach, and compost for fertility.
-We have learned a lot about crop rotation and have been able to increase our yields each year.
+We take advantage of seaweed that washes up on the beach, and compost for fertility.
+We have learned a lot about crop rotation.
+Our yields increase each year.

 cabbages cucumber